 Type your reply, add any necessary attachments, tables, pictures, or links, and then choose Send in the upper right to send your message.
 If you decide you don't want to send your message, choose Discard.

 You can set a flag on messages you want to be able to easily find.
 To set a flag, choose the Set flag option in the reading pane.
 Choose Clear flag to remove a flag.

-You can filter your message list to only show flagged items by choosing the drop-down next to All in the message list and choosing Flagged.
+You can filter your message list to only show flagged items by selecting the drop-down next to All in the message list and selecting Flagged.